gulebi/spotify-fetcher/README.md

 # Spotify Parser

-Spotify Parser is an npm package designed to help you extract and parse data from Spotify.
-Whether you need to retrieve information about tracks, albums, artists, or playlists, this package provides a simple and efficient way to interact with the Spotify API.
+Spotify Parser is a npm package that allows you to easily get data from Spotify.
+It can fetch track and playlist data.
+It converts the input link to an embed, parses it and outputs the data back.

 ## Features

--   Retrieve track information
+-   Fetch track information
 -   Fetch album details
--   Get artist data
--   Access playlist contents
--   Easy-to-use API
+-   No need to login

 ## Installation